(part 2: https://engineerdog.com/2023/04/03/moneyball-for-etsy-listings-data-driven-strategies-to-find-the-best-craft-opportunities/)

 Have you ever seen a money-printing machine?
 I have!
 And I am fascinated with the idea of making my own.

 I used to work for a technical service company that performed certified product testing for hire.
 We were small and ambitious and would take on crazy projects all the time, but I understood that the bread and butter work was done by the money printing machines.

-They took the form of automated laboratory equipment that ran high-cycle fatigue loading tests at low frequencies (as specified by regulatory agencies).
+They took the form of automated laboratory equipment that ran high-cycle fatigue loading tests at low frequencies on medical devices to help customers meet FDA regulations.
 These machines were ugly, but they were also reliable and very cheap to operate.

 Obviously, the money printing machines I’m talking about are not tools for producing counterfeit currency.
-Rather I am using this phrase in the same way it would be used in the fantastic & free E-book “The Incredible Secret Money Machine.”
+I use this phrase in the same way it is used in the fantastic & free E-book “The Incredible Secret Money Machine.”

 The ‘money machine’ idea in a nutshell is just a business designed to maximize impact while keeping overhead as close to zero as possible.
 The book is not about designing a big business, but rather about designing a small profitable business with minimum stress.
 No office space, no employees, no unnecessary equipment.

-A ‘money printing machine’ is my way of taking the idea a step further to describe a process designed to produce value in the absence of YOU.
+A ‘money printing machine’ is my way of describing a physical machine or process designed to automatically produce value in the absence of YOU!

-Imagine theoretically printing bills on a traditional office printer.
-It may be difficult to learn the details and get it setup at first and sure you’ll have to remember to feed it paper and ink every so often.
+Imagine theoretically printing $20 bills on a traditional office printer.
+It may be difficult to learn the details and get it setup at first and you’ll have to remember to feed it paper and ink every so often.
 But once you get it started, it will happily purr along creating benefits for you for years to come.
 ‘Passive’ income, that’s the idea.

-If you ask me, a capable 3D printer in capable hands can be the backbone of a money printing machine process.
-When used properly, it can effectively supplement other types of businesses and manufacturing processes, or it can be used by Joe Blow in his basement to earn a bit of weekend beer money.
+If you ask me, a robust 3D printer in capable hands can be the backbone of a money printing machine process.
+When used properly it can effectively supplement other types of businesses and manufacturing processes, or earn a bit of weekend beer money.

 So what makes these machines special?

 Of course there are alternative automated machine tools that can be used to do a given job, and of course each type of tool has its own strengths and weaknesses.
 But among the options out there, 3D printers are the lowest cost to entry automated means of production for hardware that I can think of.
 (They are also among the most versatile!
 Printed parts are the duct tape of the R&D world.
 Widely applicable though often not the ‘most best’ choice.)

 A premium reliable consumer grade printer setup is a steal at < $3,000 when compared to the cost of similar alternative machine tools such as an entry level laser cutter or CNC mill at $10,000.

-So what exactly can a guy with a printer do to earn said beer money?
+So what exactly can you do with a printer to earn said beer money?
 I believe all possible activities fit into one of 3 categories:

 Services, Goods, and Information.